davosun/CarDealershipDemo/README.md

 The frontend is built using React and Bootstrap, and the backend is a .NET (Core) web API.
 Dependency injection and unit testing are also demonstrated in the code base.
 For simplicity purposes, a backend data repository is omitted.

-This project is influenced by the selections from [iTrellis](https://itrellisrecruiting.azurewebsites.net/).
+This project is influenced by the options from [iTrellis](https://itrellisrecruiting.azurewebsites.net/).
 The following variables were chosen:
 - Domain: **Car Dealership**
 - Interface: **Web API**